 If you’ve got a big idea to share with the world or need help connecting with your audiences in this virtual environment, send our team a note at firstname.lastname@example.org.
 And if you haven’t already, sign up for our newsletter here.

 Rachael’s favorite part of her job is helping to tell stories on the best platform to reach the correct audience.
-As an account manager at Inkhouse, she is responsible for helping to craft and execute communications plans for a diverse range of clients, ensuring the teams are on-track to meet clients' goals.
+As the manager of integrated PR strategy at Inkhouse, she is responsible for helping to craft and execute communications plans for a diverse range of clients, ensuring the teams are on-track to meet clients' goals.
 From social media content creation to media relations, her experience allows her to think strategically and creatively about storytelling across new and traditional platforms.